SciML/NBodySimulator.jl/docs/src/index.md

 thermostat = LangevinThermostat(90, γ)
 ```
 ![langevin thermostating](https://user-images.githubusercontent.com/16945627/44002505-0683c6b0-9e5d-11e8-8647-5b15b98eb0fa.png)
-## Analyzing the Result of Simulation
+## Analyzing the Results of the Simulation
 Once the simulation is completed, one can analyze the result and obtain some useful characteristics of the system.
 The function `run_simulation` returns a structure containing the initial parameters of the simulation and the solution of the differential equation (DE) required for the description of the corresponding system of particles.
-There are different functions which help to interpret the solution of DEs into physical quantities.
+There are different functions that help to interpret the solution of DEs into physical quantities.
 One of the main characteristics of a system during molecular dynamics simulations is its thermodynamic temperature.
-The value of the temperature at a particular time `t` can be obtained via calling this function:
+The value of the temperature at a particular time `t` can be obtained by calling this function:
 ```julia
 T = temperature(result, t)
 ```